nautilus-cyberneering/secure-git-guide/docs/010_GPG-Git-commits-partially-verified.md

 ![Commit with partially verified signature](../media/010/commit-with-partially-verified-signature-on-github.png)

-Maybe losing the author's signature is not an issue from the package user or maintainers' point of view.
+Maybe losing the author's signature is not an issue from the package user or the maintainers' point of view.
 However, from the author's point of view, you can not distinguish anymore between your legitimate commits and the fake ones.
 Someone else could pretend you have collaborated with their project.
 It is surprisingly easy to do that.
 You only need to create a commit and override the author with any users on GitHub.

 ## Conclusion